pyOpenSci/lessons/code-workflow-logic/python-function-checks.md

             data = file.read()
         return data
     except FileNotFoundError:
+        raise FileNotFoundError(
-        raise FileNotFoundError(f"Oops!
-I couldn't find the file located at: {file_path}.
-Please check to see if it exists.")
+            f"Oops!
+I couldn't find the file located at: {file_path}. " "Please check to see if it exists."
+        )  # no "from" statement implicitly chains the prior error

 file_data = read_file("nonexistent_file.txt")